-1400 Independence Avenue, SW Washington, D.C.
+1400 Independence Avenue, SW

+Washington, D.C.
 20250-9410; or

-fax: (833) 256-1665 or (202) 690-7442; or email: program.intake@usda.gov a must send the information we need, or contact (Name) by (Date) , or your child(ren) will stop getting or reduced-price meals.
-Sch nool: Date: Dea ar: this are checking your Free and Reduced-Price School Meals Application.
-Federal rules require that we do to make sure only eligible children get free or reduced-price meals.
-You must send us information to ve that (Name[s] of Child[ren]) is/are eligible. • ossible, send copies, not original papers.
-If you do send originals, they will be sent back to you only it ask.
-1. IF YOU WERE RECEIVING BENEFITS FROM (SNAP), (TANF), OR (FDPIR) WHEN YOU APPLIED FOR FREE OR REDUCED-PRICE MEALS, OR AT ANY TIME SINCE THEN, SEND US A COPY OF ONE OF THESE: (SNAP), (TANF), or (FDPIR) Certification of Notice that shows dates of certification.
+fax: (833) 256-1665 or (202) 690-7442; or email: program.intake@usda.gov u must send the information we need, or contact (Name) by (Date) , or your child(ren) will stop getting e or reduced-price meals.
+Scl nool: Date: De ar: this are checking your Free and Reduced-Price School Meals Application.
+Federal rules require that we do sto make sure only eligible children get free or reduced-price meals.
+You must send us information to we that (Name[s] of Child[ren]) is/are eligible. possible, send copies, not original papers.
+If you do send originals, they will be sent back to you only if ask.
+1. IF YOU WERE RECEIVING BENEFITS FROM (SNAP) , (TANF) , OR (FDPIR) WHEN YOU APPLIED FOR FREE OR REDUCED-PRICE MEALS, OR AT ANY TIME SINCE THEN, SEND US A COPY OF ONE OF THESE: (SNAP), (TANF), or (FDPIR) Certification of Notice that shows dates of certification.
 Letter from (SNAP), (TANF), or (FDPIR) office that shows dates of certification.
 Do not send your EBT card.
 2. IF YOU GET THIS LETTER FOR A HOMELESS, MIGRANT, RUNAWAY, OR HEAD START CHILD, PLEASE CONTACT (School, Homeless Liaison; Runaway, Migrant, or Head Start Coordinator) FOR HELP.
 3. IF THE CHILD IS A FOSTER CHILD: Provide written documentation that verifies the child is the legal responsibility of the agency or court, or provide the name and contact information for a person at the agency or court who can verify that the child is a foster child.
 4. IF NO ONE IN YOUR HOUSEHOLD RECEIVES (SNAP), (TANF), OR (FDPIR) BENEFITS: Send this page along with papers that show the amount of money your household gets from each source of income.
 The papers you send must show the NAME of the person who received the income, the DATE it was received, HOW MUCH was received, and HOW OFTEN it was received.
-Send information to: (Address) Acceptable papers include:
+Send information to: (Address) Acceptable papers include: JOBS: Paycheck stub or pay envelope that shows the amount and how often pay is received; letter from employer stating gross wages and how often you are paid; or, if you work for yourself, business or farming papers such as ledger or tax books.

-NOTIFICATION OF SELECTION FOR VERIFICATION OF ELIGIBILITY WE MUST CHECK YOUR APPLICATION or farming papers such as ledger or tax books.
+NOTIFICATION OF SELECTION FOR VERIFICATION OF ELIGIBILITY WE MUST CHECK YOUR APPLICATION